GSA-TTS/gsuite-form-factory/README.md

+# ARCHIVED

+An experiment in GSuite scripting.
+An attempt to create a scheduling form that is self-modifying.
+Did not work well.

 # gsuite form factory

 This GSuite script is intended to help ease the pain of creating forms for scheduling research participants.